Las Vegas shooting: Remembering the fallen

 “Neysa has brought so much joy, fun and laughter to Technologent – she will be greatly missed by all,” the company said in a statement.

-AJ Yerage told KUTV that Tonks was “always laughing, always joking, always sarcastic.”
+AJ Yerage told KUTV-TV that Tonks was “always laughing, always joking, always sarcastic.”
 Tonks enjoyed traveling and providing for her sons, he told the news station.

 “How happy and lucky I feel that she was part of my life,” Yerage said.
 “I can hear her laugh, her voice in my head and my heart right now.”